-Nausea Weakness or sleepiness

-Vomiting Inability to think coherently
+Nausea Weakness or sleepiness Vomiting Inability to think coherently

 IF YOU EXPERIENCE ANY OF THESE SYMPTOMS, GET TO FRESH AIR IMMEDIATELY.
 IF SYMPTOMS PERSIST, SEEK MEDICAL ATTENTION RIGHT AWAY.
-Shut down the genset and do not operate it again until it has been inspected and repaired.
+Shut down the Genset and do not operate it again until it has been inspected and repaired.
 ALWAYS MAKE SURE THE CARBON MONOXIDE DETECTOR IN YOUR UNIT IS OPERATING.

-Your unit is equipped with a Power Technology generator as standard equipment.
-An Onan generator may have been installed as an option.
-Both generators function in much the same manner; please refer to the operating manual that was supplied with your particular unit for detailed directions on your particular genset.
+Your unit is equipped with an Onan generator.
+Please refer to the operating manual that was supplied with your particular unit for detailed directions on your particular Genset.

-Before starting your genset for the first time each day, and subsequently after each 8 hour cycle of running, the generator manufacturers recommend you perform the following "quick checks" to make sure it is ready to be used.
+Before starting your Genset for the first time each day, and subsequently after each 8 hour cycle of running, the generator manufacturers recommend you perform the following "quick checks" to make sure it is ready to be used.

-- 1 Make sure the CO detectors in your unit are working. - 2.
-Check for signs of fuel or exhaust leaks. - 3 Make sure there is adequate clearance around the genset for proper ventilation, and to make sure sloping ground or other terrestrial interference has not occurred.
-Tall grass or other items that come in contact with the genset may interfere with ventilation or be combustible and cause a fire. - 4.
+- 1. Make sure the CO detectors in your unit are working. - 2.
+Check for signs of fuel or exhaust leaks. - 3 Make sure there is adequate clearance around the Genset for proper ventilation, and to make sure sloping ground or other terrestrial interference has not occurred.
+Tall grass or other items that come in contact with the Genset may interfere with ventilation or be combustible and cause a fire. - 4.
 Check the oil and coolant levels; inspect for leaks. - 5.
 Check the battery connections to make sure they are tight and clear of corrosion. - 6.
-Inspect genset compartment for road debris or damage that might affect genset performance or safety. - 7 Turn off major appliances (such as air conditioners, TV's, and other electronics that may excessively load the genset or may be sensitive to initial voltage surges as the genset stabilizes it's voltage).
+Inspect Genset compartment for road debris or damage that might affect Genset performance or safety. - 7 Turn off major appliances (such as air conditioners, TV's, and other electronics that may excessively load the Genset or may be sensitive to initial voltage surges as the Genset stabilizes it's voltage).

 The generator can be started from the rocker switch on the dash, from the remote start switch on the generator itself, or from a third switch located by the bed in the bedroom.
-To start the genset, rock the switch to the "start" position.
+To start the Genset, rock the switch to the "start" position.
 Depending on the ambient temperatures, the generator may "pre-heat" prior to cranking.
 This pre-heat condition is noted by flashing the light on the generator start switch until the cycle is complete (up to 15 seconds).
 Once it has pre heated sufficiently, the starter will engage and the engine will start.
-Release the switch once the genset starts.
+Release the switch once the Genset starts.